hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 Leave the page open in a browser tab, and remain logged in as an admin user.

-## Step 1: On Terraform Cloud, Begin Adding a VCS Provider
+## Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

 1. Open Terraform Cloud in your browser and navigate to the "VCS Provider" settings for your organization.
 Click the "Add VCS Provider" button.